James Boyle (legal scholar): Written works

 In his work on intellectual property, The Public Domain: Enclosing the Commons of the Mind (2008), Boyle argues that the current system of copyright protections fails to fulfill the original intent of copyright: rewarding and encouraging creativity.
 It was also published under a non-commercial CC BY-NC-SA Creative Commons license.

+He also wrote "The Second Enclosure Movement and the Construction of the Public Domain," a 2003 article in which he compared the expansion of intellectual property rights to the historical enclosure of commonly held land and argued for greater recognition of the importance of the public domain.

-Boyle also contributes a column to the Financial Times New Technology Policy Forum.
+Boyle also contributed a column to the Financial Times New Technology Policy Forum.

 In 2011, Boyle was one of five experts consulted for the Hargreaves Review of Intellectual Property and Growth, a comprehensive analysis of the United Kingdom's intellectual property system that made suggestions for data-driven reform of the system.

+Awards

+He has been the recipient of multiple awards including the Pioneer Award, Duke Bar Association Distinguished Teaching Award, and the World Technology Network Award.

+Donald McGannon Award (communications) and the American Society of Information Science and Technology Award's book of the year.